gnosischain/documentation/docs/specs/bridges/eth-gc/erc20-to-erc20-extension-linked-with-a-particular-token/ui-to-transfer-tokens-through-amb.md

 # UI to transfer tokens through AMB

-This manual describes how to rapidly develop a web-application to transfer tokens using the Arbitrary Message Bridge between the Ethereum Mainnet and the xDai chain.
+This manual describes how to rapidly develop a web-application to transfer tokens using the Arbitrary Message Bridge between the Ethereum Mainnet and the Gnosis Chain.
 It assumes that an `erc-to-erc` extension was deployed [using these steps](deploy-erc20-erc677-erc827-to-erc677-amb-bridge-extension.md).

 :::info
 The application is based on [the Burner Wallet 2 interface](https://github.com/burner-wallet/burner-wallet-2).
 Quick launch of a new application is possible with [the TokenBridge plugin developed for the Arbitrary Message Bridge mediators](https://github.com/poanetwork/tokenbridge/tree/master/burner-wallet-plugin).